Design-Dude/ddSpiral/README.md

 ![Screenshot](repository_images/object.svg)

 ### 2. Select a closed shape, like a rectangle, oval or any other custom closed path, and then run ddSpiral
 Selecting a closed path is basically the same as #1 but the experimental option 'Force into shape' becomes available.
-When checked, the spiral extends from top to bottom, roughly staying within the object's outer perimeter rather than inside the bounding box.
+When checked, the spiral runs from top to bottom, roughly staying within the object's outer perimeter rather than inside the bounding box.

 ![Screenshot](repository_images/shape.svg)

 ### 3. Select an open path, i.e. a line, and then run ddSpiral
-Choosing an open path, the spiral will stretch along the route of the line.
+Choose an open path and the spiral will stretch along the route of selected line.
 By optionally selecting 1 or 2 other shapes/objects along with the open path, the size and rotation of these objects will be used as a preset.
 The option 'Mirror around midpoint' swaps the end point and half way point, creating a symmetrical spiral.

 ![Screenshot](repository_images/path.svg)